Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Methods

 \subsection{Analysis of Simulated Data}

-Gaussian mixtures were generated by sampling from gaussian distributions centered evenly around the unit circle.
-Two gaussian bandwidths were used in the analysis, $\sigma=0.15$ and $\sigma=0.2$.
-Both sets of gaussian mixture data were clustered with kernel bandwidth $\sigma=5$ and fire temperature $c=1$.
-Simulated data of different shapes were produced by the Sklearn package in Python \cite{scikit-learn}.
-For online learning, a dataset with four clusters was simulated and clustered with kernel bandwidth $\sigma=5$ and fire temperature $c=1$.
-Then, another dataset with eight clusters (four of which are from the same distribution as the previous dataset) was simulated and clustered on based on previous labels using the same set of parameters.
-The performance was evaluated on the out-of-sample data points.
+Gaussian mixtures were generated by sampling from Gaussian distributions evenly centered on the unit circle.
+Two Gaussian bandwidths were used in the analysis, $\sigma=0.15$ and $\sigma=0.2$.
+Both sets of Gaussian mixture data were clustered with $K=50$ and fire temperature $c=50$.
+For online clustering, a dataset with four clusters was simulated and clustered with Gaussian kernel $\sigma=0.2$ and fire temperature $c=10$.
+Then, another dataset with eight clusters (four of which were from the same distribution as the previous dataset) was simulated and clustered based on previous labels using the same set of parameters.
+The performance was evaluated on the out-of-sample testing data points.
+Synthetic data of different shapes were produced by the sklearn package in Python \cite{scikit-learn}.
+The other clustering algorithms in the benchmark were selected because they are representative and widely used clustering algorithms implemented in the sklearn package.
+In general, clustering parameters for alternative methods were chosen to generate around the same number of clusters as the ground truth.
+For example, discrete cell groups were clustered with $K=5$ for SC3 and resolution$=0.5$ for Louvain.